allenchng/InsightWriting/Classic DS Problems.md

 ## Text summarization

-Extracting structure from unstructured text data
+Extracting structure from unstructured text data.

+#### Industry Examples

 [Wayfair - Product Tagging](https://youtu.be/WBqRsRAnK28?list=PLlkEXA5QpKRqrkbQP1pcfzsIxMsaI-0ZB)

 ## Visual Search

-Finding what you want, with images
+Keywords often do not do a good job describing features of images.
+In these situations, it can be m

-### Industry examples
+#### Industry examples

 - [Pinterest - Visual Search at Pinterest](https://dl.acm.org/doi/10.1145/2783258.2788621)
 - [eBay - An Easier Way to Search eBay: Computer Vision with Find It On eBay and Image Search Is Now Live](https://www.ebayinc.com/stories/news/an-easier-way-to-search-ebay-computer-vision-with-find-it-on-ebay-and-image-search-is-now-live/)